Page Day FAQs

 - Ladies: Jeans, halter/tank tops/sleeveless tops, low cut/midriff-showing tops, mini-skirts/dresses, T-shirts, sweatshirts, sweatpants, or flip flops.
 Gentlemen: Jeans, T-shirts, sweatshirts, sweatpants, or flip flops.

 - How does check-in, check-out work?

 - Pages should plan to arrive at the House or Senate page office by 8:30 a.m., for registration and orientation.
 Pages will be dismissed at 3:30 p.m.
-At the end of day check-out parents should wait in the hallway and your child will come to you.
+At the end of day check-out parents should wait outside of the page office until students are released.

 - Will I get a picture with my legislator?